-10.3 Our client remains to be satisfied as to whether the Promoter's proposals for the Scheme give adequate information about the drainage mitigation proposed.
-Our client has two drainage ponds situated on the land subject to the Draft Order which appear to need to be relocated or culverted but our client is not yet clear as to how this will be carried out.
-It is important that our client is consulted on the technical design review and agrees any changes to the drainage systems and that the replacement arrangements are put into place prior to the removal of the drainage pond(s) if they are not to remain in place but be culverted.
+9.3 Our client remains to be satisfied as to whether the Promoter's proposals for the Scheme give adequate information about the drainage mitigation proposed.
+There are two drainage ponds situated on the land subject to the Draft Order which appear to need to be relocated or culverted but our client is not yet clear as to how this will be carried out.
+It is important that our client is consulted on the technical design review and agrees any changes to the drainage systems and that the replacement arrangements are put into place prior to the removal of the drainage ponds if these not to remain in place but be culverted.